CortexIntelligentAutomation/docs/content/en/docs/2023.3/Guides/cortex-studio/variable-editor.md

 ---
-title: "Cortex Studio - Variable Editor"
+title: "CORTEX Studio - Variable Editor"
-linkTitle: "Cortex Studio - Variable Editor"
+linkTitle: "CORTEX Studio - Variable Editor"
 description: "A guide on how to use the Variable Editor"
 weight: 0
 ---